Milk and Honey | The revolution of Instapoets

 anger with kindness

 Furthermore, a key element in Kaur’s poetry is kindness: the title is deeply linked to this human quality.
 In Exodus 33:3, God makes a promise to the Israelites: he will lead them to a place flowing with milk and honey, a promised land of abundance and peace.
-To Kaur, kindness is the means which humans can use to make this world the promised land.
+To Kaur, kindness is the means humans can use to make this world the promised land.

 you were a dragon long before